 Depending on your location, the big game may be the least of your worries.
 Between snowstorms and freezing rain, weather in early February can be touch and go for much of the country.
 If the weather is bad, folks will stay home, and there’s little benefit to holding an open house.

 Curb appeal (still) counts.

 Giving some TLC to the exterior of your home is one of the most frequently overlooked open house tips.
-Even in February with snow on the ground, small updates can enhance your home’s curb appeal.
+Even in winter with snow on the ground, small updates can enhance your home’s curb appeal.
 Put out a new welcome mat, paint your front door, update outdated light fixtures and be sure your house numbers are clearly visible from the street.

 Direct the crowds to your home.

 Your house, street and neighborhood should be clearly signed to direct buyers to your open house.
 While newspaper advertisements, word of mouth and fliers all help, drive-by traffic is the primary source for most open houses.
 Strategically place signage on a major road and at the entrance to your neighborhood to draw in the crowds.
 After all, if folks are heading to a big game party in the neighborhood, they just might stop by your home on the way!